Tinux-18/Tinux-18/README.md

 My motto is *Never stop learning*.

-This is why I
+This is why I also became involved in Full Stack Development.
+Maybe my next new foray will be your stack.
-moved from Data Engineering to Full Stack Development and who knows where I'm going to land next.

 <!--- I’m looking forward to working on your next project! --->

 ### Feel free to reach out